Introduction

 Why the Chain Changed (and What It Tells You)

 By Nevermind, the Small Clone had entered the chain after the DS-1.
-That placement matters.
-Running chorus after distortion means the chorus processes an already-distorted signal, which is what gives songs like Come As You Are and Smells Like Teen Spirit that thick, warbling quality rather than a clean shimmer.
-It’s the standard chorus-after-dirt approach covered in our guide to signal chain and pedal order, but Kurt leaned into it harder than most.
+That’s the standard chorus-after-dirt approach covered in our guide to signal chain and pedal order, but Kurt leaned into it harder than most.
 He wasn’t using chorus for subtlety.
 He was using it as a texture that sat on top of full distortion.

 BOSS DS-1 Distortion

-Kurt’s primary distortion from the Bleach sessions through the Nevermind tour.
-This was the foundation of Nirvana’s early sound.
-Not a boost, not a colour.
+Kurt's primary distortion from the Bleach sessions through the Nevermind tour.
+This was the foundation of Nirvana's early sound.
+Not a boost, not a color.
 The DS-1 was the entire distorted tone.
+That's where DS-1-style distortion sits between overdrive and fuzz on the gain-pedal spectrum, and Kurt pushed it as close to fuzz as the circuit will go.

 Kurt ran an '80s-era DS-1 with the level maxed out, tone between 11 and 1 o'clock, and distortion cranked to full.
 Those settings barely changed across three years and two albums.